On0n0k1/Tutorial_NEAR_Rust/EN/lesson_6_enums/lesson_6_3_game_score/Readme.md

 }
 ```

-We only get player name, highscore and a list of characters for
-the view.
-Which is all the player will need.
+We only get player name, highscore and a list of characters for the view, which is all the player needs.

-Vec is a collection that can be serialized with serde.
-It is
-updated every time the list of characters change.
-It gets
-exponentially more expensive the higher the number of characters.
-So limiting the number of characters is recommended.
+`Vec` is a collection that can be serialized with `serde`.
+It is updated every time the list of characters changes and its cost increases exponentially the higher the number of characters, so limiting the number of characters is recommended.

 ### Score